 Since our founding in 1870 as the Missouri School of Mines and Metallurgy, Missouri S&T has educated the engineers, inventors, innovators and entrepreneurs who have transformed the United States into a global economic superpower.
 One of the most influential engineers and innovators to graduate from our university is Fred Kummer.

-A hands-on leader and president and CEO of HBE Corporation, Mr. Kummer built his company through his determination, vision and peerless work ethic that continues today.
-Also one of Missouri S&T’s most generous supporters and an ardent advocate for his alma mater, he and his wife, June, have provided generous financial support for numerous projects, including expansions of Butler-Carlton Civil Engineering Hall and Toomey Hall, which is home to our mechanical and aerospace engineering programs.
+A hands-on leader and president and CEO of HBE Corporation, the late Mr. Kummer built his company through his determination, vision and peerless work ethic that continues today.
+Also one of Missouri S&T’s most generous supporters and an ardent advocate for his alma mater, he and his wife, June, provided generous financial support for numerous projects, including expansions of Butler-Carlton Civil Engineering Hall and Toomey Hall, which is home to our mechanical and aerospace engineering programs.
 June’s passion for landscaping and gardening is reflected in the Fred and June Kummer Garden at Hasselmann Alumni House.

 Mr. Kummer’s abiding commitment to undergraduate education and experiential learning at S&T enabled the Kummer Student Design Center, which houses and supports the university’s numerous student-run design teams.
-Mr. Kummer has served his state and his university through service on the University of Missouri Board of Curators and the Missouri S&T Board of Trustees.
+Mr. Kummer served his state and his university through service on the University of Missouri Board of Curators and the Missouri S&T Board of Trustees.
 Mr. Kummer’s vision, enduring advocacy and philanthropic investments have strengthened Missouri S&T’s position as one of the nation’s leading engineering-focused universities.